-Course Pre-requisites: Satisfactory completion of MAT 162, as well as satisfactory completion of either PHY 140 or PHY 180 (PHY 180 strongly preferred), is required to enroll in PHY 300.
+Course Pre-requisites: Satisfactory completion of MAT 162 is required to enroll in PHY 300.
+Satisfactory completion of either PHY 140 or PHY 180 (PHY 180 strongly preferred) is also required to enroll in PHY 300.
 MAT 311 and MAT 343 are recommended, but are not required to enroll or succeed in this course.